Visit Albuquerque prohibits users from downloading images from our website.

 Housed in a converted soda fountain, Duran Central Pharmacy New Mexican Restaurant has been family owned and operated since the late 1960s.
 Known for its spicy chile and hand-rolled-to-order flour tortillas, a meal at Duran's will warm your soul.

-Church Street Cafe is located in an old house in Old Town.
+Church Street Cafe is located in a historic hacienda in Old Town.
 It is believed the structure dates back to the founding of Albuquerque in 1706, making it one of the oldest structures in Albuquerque.
 Dine on New Mexican recipes that date back generations at this restaurant.

 Travel the original Route 66 route to Barelas Coffee House.
 This old-school coffee shop was established in 1978, and serves classic New Mexican cuisine.
 It is a well-loved local favorite.